 Photos below illustrate some of the species.

-For more information about and to see images of the species and sometimes varieties, subspecies, and cultivars of these species click on the names in the table below or go to the species pages linked below.
+For more information about and to see images of the species, a hybrid, and sometimes varieties, subspecies, and cultivars of these species click on the names in the table below or go to the species pages linked below.